EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - Draw the box somewhere near the upper right of the page
 > - In the `Item Properties`, check the `Follow map theme` and from the dropdown, select 6 Koala image

-If it doesn't show, go back to the `Map Canvas`, right click the koala layer and select `Zoom to Layer`
+If it doesn't show, go back to the `Map Canvas`, right click the koala layer and select `Zoom to Layer`.
+To switch between the `Map Canvas` and the `Print Window` is just like switching between two open windows on your computer.

 > - On the top of the `Item Properties`, click on the second button in to set the map extent to the current one.
 > - In the `Scale` enter 1:4517.773